tiepdotme/serenade-wind/about.md

 Images and experiences of sailing have also echoed throughout her life, including:
 - an overnight stay on a 90 foot merchantman brig [The Pilgrim](https://www.ocean-institute.org/sites/main/files/file-attachments/oi_teacherprograms_2016_spreads.pdf, "The Pilgrim Tallship, Dana Point") in Dana Point (see below)
 - sailing posters such as Homer’s [Breezing Up](https://www.nga.gov/collection/art-object-page.30228.html, "Breezing Up, painting by Homer"), Seurat’s [The Seine a la Grande Jatte](https://upload.wikimedia.org/wikipedia/commons/9/96/Georges_Seurat_026.jpg, "The Seine a la Grande Jatte, painting by Georges Seurat"), and Hopper’s [Ground Swell](https://upload.wikimedia.org/wikipedia/commons/9/9e/Edward_Hopper%2C_Ground_Swell%2C_1939%2C_NGA_131206.jpg, ""Ground Swell, painting by Edward Hopper") adorning her dorm room at Wellesley
-- taking up sailing in her 30's (sunset regattas in Marina del Rey, moonlight sail in San Francisco, etc.).
+- taking up sailing in her 40's (sunset regattas in Marina del Rey, moonlight sail in San Francisco, charter sailing vacations, etc.).

 Sailing has been – and always will be – part of her life.
+If you want to learn more about Denise's sailing experience, check out her [sailing resume](/posts/sailing-resume-part-1/).

 {% assign pwimg="joshua-tree-jun-89" %}
 {% assign pwcaption="Denise in Joshua Tree circa 1989" %}